GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 documents from either their computer or phone.
 By default, the user is allowed 5 attempts within 6 hours.

-Retrying with a different file after a failure and cancelling out of Identity Verification completely and then trying again both count against this rate limiter.
+Retrying with a different file after a failure and canceling out of identity verification completely and then trying again both count against this rate limiter.
 The user gets 5 attempts to upload satisfactory images in 6 hours total, through any path.

 ### Config Settings
-- `doc_auth_max_attepts` - The maximum number of times the user can attempt to upload their documents within the specified time window.
+- `doc_auth_max_attempts` - The maximum number of times the user can attempt to upload their documents within the specified time window.
+Default: 5 tries

 - `doc_auth_attempts_window_in_minutes` - The length of time to
   consider when determining whether a user is rate-limited.
+Default: 6 hours.

 ### How to trigger
 Repeatedly fail doc auth (5 times).
 This can be done by using a